mlejeune15206/Computers-OR---Disjunctive-Stochastic-Programming/README.md

 4.	**GAMS Command File** (with extension ".run") in the folder named "GAMS_Files") that implements the scenarion generation method proposed by Heitsch et al. (2008) and that we slightly adapted to this study.
 The scenario generation method is presented in:

-.
-H. Heitsch, W. Roemisch, and C. Strugarek.
-Stability of Multistage Stochastic Programs.
-SIAM Journal on Optimization 17, 511-525.
+> H. Heitsch, W. Roemisch, C. Strugarek.
+Stability of Multistage Stochastic Programs. *SIAM Journal on Optimization* 17, 511-525.
 2006.

 and the original package file scenred2 at: www.gams.com/latest/docs/T_SCENRED2.html.